defenseunicorns/setup-zarf/README.md

 When changes are made to the javascript source code, run `npm run all` to execute `eslint` against the code and recompile the code into the `dist/index.js` file.

-Ideally, this will executed as a pre-commit hook, or in CI in the future.
+Ideally, this would be executed as a pre-commit hook, or in CI in the future.

 &nbsp;